VA7ALG.ca Website for Amateur Radio enthusiasts

 • The names of all the different types of connectors I keep encountering

-• I'd like to experiment with antenna design
+• I'd like to experiment with more kinds of antenna design

-• I learned how to solder years ago, but I need practice
+• I learned how to solder years ago, but I need to practice regularly

 • I'm fascinated by the history of technology, and the development of radio